-Further your understanding of the design process as you prepare to work with creative development teams.
+A one year integrative design master's degree that furthers your understanding of the design process and prepares to work with creative development teams.

 The MS in integrative design establishes a variety of creative design thinking techniques in areas such as systems thinking, brainstorming, immersions, contextual relevance, and empathy–all of which will be used to develop an in-depth understanding of the design process, the product/service life cycle, product/service feasibility, and the integration of social responsibility in product/service design.
 The program enables students with artistic, technical, engineering, and management backgrounds to study and successfully engage within creative development teams.

 Join us virtually

 Discover how graduate study can further your academic research interests, career objectives, and more.

 Sem.
 Cr.
 Hrs.